0xSpaceShard/starknet-hardhat-plugin/README.md

 npx hardhat test
 ```

+Read more about the network used in tests in the [Testing network](#testing-network) section.

-Inside the tests, use the following syntax:
+Inside the tests, use the following *modus operandi* (comparable to the [official Python tutorial](https://www.cairo-lang.org/docs/hello_starknet/unit_tests.html)):
 ```javascript
 const { expect } = require("chai");
 const { getStarknetContract } = require("hardhat");